MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-who-knows-whom.md

 The Who knows whom feature helps users to quickly identify colleagues within their organization who can introduce them to leads or contacts.

 > [!NOTE]
-> Relationship analytics is currently not avalable in North American (NAM) region.
+> Relationship analytics is currently not available in the North American (NAM) region.

 To configure who knows whom, follow these steps: